 This round of testing brings together eight trail running models in the Comfort & Protective subcategory.
 They’re distinguished from Lightweight Trail shoes by their stack height (typically 25-35mm in the heel), heavier weight, stable ride, and comfortable fit.
 These are the trail shoes you pull out for a multi-hour training run in the mountains or an ultramarathon race – some of them even double as lightweight hiking shoes.
 Our wear-testing team is spread across the country, from the desert southwest to mountainous Colorado to New England and the frozen tundra of northern Wisconsin.
 They put in many hours and 20-80 miles testing each shoe on a variety of trails and types of terrain.
 Each shoe was evaluated on six categories: comfort, speed, security of fit, agility, responsiveness, and protection.

 To dig a bit deeper, the shoes in this round of testing have a wide range of features and details.
-There are models from traditional running mainstays like New Balance and Asics, as well as some of the biggest new names in trail running like Hoka One One.
+There are models from traditional running mainstays like Brooks and Saucony, as well as some of the biggest new names in trail running like Hoka One One.
 Some are updated versions of models that have been around for a few years, while other models in the test are brand-new introductions to the field.
-Some try to perfect the versatile trail shoe; others try to stand out from the crowd with innovative, distinctive features like an integrated bootie with ankle gaiter.
-Some of the models in the test are all-arounders to lace up for all sorts of trails, while others hit a specific performance niche (an aggressive all-mountain monster for only the gnarliest terrain, for example).
+Some try to perfect the versatile trail shoe; others try to stand out from the crowd with innovative, distinctive features like an wide toe box and zero-drop platform.
+Some of the models in the test are all-arounders to lace up for any sort of trail, while others hit a specific performance niche (a waterproof mid-top runnable hiking boot for only the gnarliest terrain, for example).

 Less stable than shoes with traditional stack heights